+We also have experience in Aviation Litigation.
 Representative opposing parties engaged: 20th Century Fox, Airbus, BE Aerospace, Boeing, Cisco, Dassault, DirecTV, Disney, Embraer, Eutelsat, General Dynamics, General Electric, Google, Gulfstream, Harris, Hitachi, Hughes Satellite Networks, IBM, iDirect Technologies, Inmarsat, Intel, Intelsat, Iridium, KVH, Logica, NDS, Oracle, Pace, Paramount, Qualcomm, Samsung, Sapient, SES, Siemens, Technicolor, Tessco, Textron, ViaSat, Warner Brothers, and Zodiac.

 The supply chain management process is particularly important in aviation as supplier services and parts not meeting requirements related to specifications, delivery times, regulatory matters or security protocols can result in significant costs, delays and AOG situations.
 Click here for more information on our Supply Chain Management experience.